Learning from Las Vegas: Reception

 Learning from Las Vegas caused a stir in the architectural world upon its publication, as it was hailed by progressive critics for its bold indictment of Modernism, and by the status quo as blasphemous.
 A split among young American architects occurred during the 1970s, with Izenour, Venturi, Robert A.M.
 Stern, Charles Moore, and Allan Greenberg defending the book as "The Greys", and Richard Meier, Peter Eisenman, John Hejduk, and Michael Graves writing against its premises as "The Whites."
 It became associated with post-modernism when magazines such as Progressive Architecture published articles citing its influence on the younger generation.
 Tom Wolfe's often-pilloried book, From Bauhaus to Our House, praises Venturi, Scott Brown, and Izenour for their stand against heroic Modernism.

 Exhibition

-From October 29, 2009 to February 5, 2010, "What We Learned: The Yale Las Vegas Studio" and "The Work of Venturi, Scott Brown & Associates" were exhibited at the Yale School of Architecture gallery, with approximately 100 photographs from Las Vegas taken during the October 1968 trip that would underpin the research by Mr. Venturi and Ms. Scott Brown.
+From October 29, 2009, to February 5, 2010, "What We Learned: The Yale Las Vegas Studio" and "The Work of Venturi, Scott Brown & Associates" were exhibited at the Yale School of Architecture gallery, with about 100 photographs taken during the October 1968 trip that would underpin the research by Venturi and Scott Brown.
 The exhibitions were accompanied by an informational leaflet and interview.
 "What We Learned" originated at the Museum im Bellpark (Kriens, Switzerland) and had been exhibited at the Deutsches Architekturmuseum in Frankfurt, Germany.